 Kelewele (pronounced Kay-lay-way-lay) is a popular Ghanaian food made of plantain marinated in a special spice mix.
 Kelewele is normally produced in a cube shape after being deep fried.
 In order to make this recipe healthier, I decided to bake my plantain in a bit of oil instead of deep frying it and it still tasted absolutely delicious!
 So, without further ado, here is the recipe!:-

-- In a bowl, mix all the ingredients for your spice mix.
+In a bowl, blend your onion and mix all the ingredients together.

 I hope you liked this recipe!